KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights/README.md

 ## Range Property

 The range property (allowed only on point and spot lights) suggests a distance cutoff at which the light's intensity may be considered zero, meaning the light no longer affects the surrounding area.
-It is recommended — but are not required — that engines ignore the light beyond this range.
-The range may be defined for asthetic or performance reasons.
+This can be useful to cull geometry that a light may not visibly affect, potentially having a significant positive impact on rendering performance.
+It is recommended — but are not required — that rendering engines ignore the light beyond this range.

 Within the range of the light, attenuation should follow the inverse square law as closely as possible, although some non-quadratic falloff near the edge of the range may be used to avoid a hard cutoff.
 A range of 0 implies that no cutoff should be used, attenuating only according to inverse square law.